5 Great "House for Sale" Listing Description Examples

 5. Use Formatting and Length to Your Advantage

-A well-written, vivid real estate listing description needs to be visually appealing as your home’s exterior.
+A well-written, vivid real estate listing description needs to be as visually appealing as your home’s exterior.
 Studies show that bold fonts convey power, and using bold print on certain keywords in your description is a great way to draw a buyer’s attention to those prime features.
 Let’s look at the example below.

-This four bedroom, five-and-a-half bath mid-century modern offers inspiring spaces and an exceptional amount of outdoor space.
+This four-bedroom, five-and-a-half-bath mid-century modern offers inspiring spaces and an exceptional amount of outdoor space.
 The great room features cathedral ceilings, multiple exposures, and a custom chandelier, while the updated kitchen boasts quartz countertops and Wolfe stainless steel appliances, and opens via double doors onto a massive wooden deck that overlooks the backyard koi pond.

 As long as you don’t overuse the bold print, it can be a very effective way to grab a potential buyer’s attention with your property descriptions.